Peter-Uwaechue/kpi-detective/README.md

 **KPI Detective** is an AI-assisted KPI investigation app for non-technical business owners.
 Upload a CSV or XLSX export, review the cleaning decisions, select the KPI that matters, and receive a plain-English explanation of the latest period-over-period movement—supported by transparent totals, driver cards, counterfactuals, review flags, and follow-up questions through **Ask Peter the Analyst**.

-The application is intentionally separate from the Willers Solutions website.
-It has its own repository, deployment, import data model, storage prefix, and product experience.

 ## Table of Contents